michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 # Introduction of the Project

 ## About
-This project contains the source code and data for "Dense reinforcement learning for safety validation of autonomous vehicles".
+This project contains the source code and data for the paper titled "Dense reinforcement learning for safety validation of autonomous vehicles".
-## Features
-Users can use this repo to generate testing trajectories, process and analyse simulation results.

 ## Code Structure
-'main.py' runs vehicle testing simulations and generats raw trajectory data, which depends on 'envs', 'conf', 'controller', 'maps', 'source_data' and 'mtlsp'. 'envs' specifies NDE and NADE driving environments which utilizes vehicle controllers from 'controller' and maneuver probabilities from 'source_data'. 'mtlsp' combines 'envs' and 'maps' and runs SUMO simulations.
-'data_analysis' folder contains two folders: 'processed_data' and 'analysis_and_figures'. 'processed_data' contains notebooks that process raw testing data into metrics including crash rate, crash type severity, near miss TTC and PET. 'analysis_and_figures' provides notebooks to analyse the metrics and plot their distributions.

-An illustration is as follows:

 - Dense-Deep-Reinforcement-Learning/
-  - conf: configurations for raw data generation and data analysis
+  - conf: experiment configurations
-  - maps: maps for data generation
+  - maps: maps for SUMO simulator
-  - checkpoints: model checkpoints for D2RL in raw data generation step
+  - checkpoints: model checkpoints for D2RL
-  - source_data: source data to estimate vehicle maneuver probabilities in raw data generation
+  - source_data: source data for constructing NDE and D2RL-based testing
-  - mtlsp: the mtlsp repo uses SUMO to simulate driving in given environment with given controllers
+  - mtlsp: simulation platform
-  - envs: environments for mtlsp to run simulations in
+  - envs: NDE and D2RL-based testing environments
-  - controller: vehicle controllers for mtlsp environments
+  - controller: vehicle controllers (e.g. IDM)
-  - data_analysis: the main folder for data analysis
+  - data_analysis: refer to "Usage" section for detailed information
-    - raw_data: either self generate or download from our G-drive, the raw vehicle trajectories from SUMO simulation
-    - processed_data: notebooks to process the raw data into performance metrics including crash rate, crash type severity, near miss TTC and PET.
-    - analysis_and_figures: notebooks to analyse the metrics and plot their distributions.
-  - main.py: run simulation with mtlsp and generate raw data
+  - main.py: main function for running NDE and D2RL-based testing
   - utils.py: utility functions
-  - nadeinfoextractor.py: information extractors that document information at each timestep of the experiment
+  - nadeinfoextractor.py: information extractor for logging experiment information
-  - requirements.txt: required packages for this repo to run
+  - requirements.txt: required packages

 # Installation

 ## Pre-requirements
   - Python installation
-    This repository is developed and tested under python 3.10.4 on Ubuntu 20.04 system.
+    - This repository is developed and tested under python 3.10.4 on Ubuntu 20.04 system.
   - Download all required datasets
-    Due to the size limit of the github, the raw data and some processed data cannot be uploaded.
-Therefore, we store the `data_analysis` folder in the Google Drive.
-The user should download the `data_analysis` folder from [here](https://dense-deep-reinforcement-learning.s3.us-east-2.amazonaws.com/data_analysis.zip).
+    - The user should download the `data_analysis` folder from [here](https://dense-deep-reinforcement-learning.s3.us-east-2.amazonaws.com/data_analysis.zip).
 Then, the user should merge the downloaded `data_analysis` folder with the original `data_analysis` folder in the repo.
 ## Installation and configuration
 ### Clone this repository
 ```bash
 git clone https://github.com/michigan-traffic-lab/Dense-Deep-Reinforcement-Learning.git
 ```
 ### Create a new virtual environment (Optional)
-A virtual environment is recommended to be utilized to run this repo, as it can provide high flexibility.
-To install the virtual environment, please use the following commands:
+To ensure high flexibility, it is recommended to use a virtual environment when running this repository.
+To set up the virtual environment, please follow the commands provided below:
 ```bash
 virtualenv venv
 source venv/bin/activate
 ```
 ### Install all required packages
-This repository is built based on several python packages, which can be installed using the following command:
+To install the Python packages required for this repository, execute the command provided below:
 ```bash
 pip install -r requirements.txt
 ```
-### Post-installation steps
+### Install ipykernel (Jupyter Notebook) for data analysis
-Before running jupyter notebooks in the data analysis, the ipykernel is needed.
-To install it, users can run the following command:
+In order to use Jupyter notebooks for data analysis, it is necessary to have the ipykernel installed.
+To install it, users can execute the command provided below:
 ```bash
 pip install ipykernel
 ```